 - (2022).
 “Policing Victorian Women’s Desire: Retracing Mirrored Patriarchy in Jane Eyre and Villette.”
 Brontë Studies, 47: 2, 128-140.

 - (2022).
 “Illnesses of Illusion and Disillusionment: From Euphoria to Aporia.”
 Life Writing, DOI: 10.1080/14484528.2022.2127627.

 - (2019).
 “A Gothic Unconscious: Salisbury Cathedral as Metaphor and Symptom in Jane Austen’s Northanger Abbey.”
 English Studies.
 100: 4, 407-421.

 - (2017).
-“Islamic Multiculturalism: Co-existence Overcoming ‘Kufr’ in Tayeb Saleh’s Season of Migration to the North and Hanan El-Sheikh’s Beirut Blues, in Cordeiro Rodriques, L. and Simendic, Philosophies of Multiculturalism Beyond Liberalism.
+“Islamic Multiculturalism: Co-existence Overcoming ‘Kufr’ in Tayeb Saleh’s Season of Migration to the North and Hanan El-Sheikh’s Beirut Blues.
+In Cordeiro Rodriques, L. and Simendic, eds., Philosophies of Multiculturalism Beyond Liberalism.
 London and New York: Routledge.

 Dr. Sadaka has delivered the following lectures: